isomerpages/govtech-gobusiness-main/_covid-19/time-limited-rrt.md

 The application period is from 16 Sep – 13 Oct 2021.
 Corporate entity login (Corppass) is required for this application form.
 Please only submit one application form per company UEN.
 Multiple or inaccurate submissions will be voided and processing will be further delayed.

-Successful applicants will be informed of their delivery within 5 working days from application.
-Please commence weekly testing with immediate effect, upon receipt of the ART kits.
+Successful applicants will be informed of their delivery within 5 working days from application. <b>Please note that we are experiencing a surge in demand from applicant companies and delivery might take a longer time than 5 working days during this period.
+You will receive a delivery notification from the vendor when the kits are ready to be sent out.</b> Please commence weekly testing with immediate effect, upon receipt of the ART kits.

 For queries about your application, please contact: